neskoskin/mean-clean/README.md

 - `server` contains all the Node scripts.

 - `public` contains the final scripts/styles/markup exposed to the front-end (scripts/styles are produced after Gulp processing).
+Main `index.html` is under `app/views/`.

 - `stash` contains duplicates/notes etc.

 - `build` contains intermediary processed files from the `client` directory.

 Gulp will watch for file changes in `client`, run the necessary tasks and populate the respective `public` and `build` folders.
-Gulp/nodemon also watches for changes in `server` and restarts the express server.
+Gulp/nodemon also watches for changes in `server` and restart the express server.
 Pretty neat for development.
 More detailed descriptions of each folder have been included in the corresponding `README.md` files, where I felt the need to explain further.

 ### Usage

-To initialise and run a new project:
+To initialise a new project:

 ```
-### Make a bare clone
+# Make a bare clone

 $ git clone --bare https://github.com/chriskmnds/mean-clean.git
 $ cd mean-clean.git

-### Mirror-push to a new Github repository
+# Mirror-push to the new repo

 $ git push --mirror https://github.com/chriskmnds/new-repo.git

-### Remove cloned temp repository
+# Remove cloned temp repo

 $ cd ..
 $ rm -rf mean-clean.git

-### Clone new repository and install dependencies
+# Clone new repo and install dependencies

 $ git clone https://github.com/chriskmnds/new-repo.git
 $ cd new-repo
 $ npm install --save-dev jshint-stylish gulp gulp-util gulp-jshint gulp-autoprefixer gulp-browserify gulp-concat gulp-less gulp-minify-css gulp-rename gulp-uglify gulp-nodemon express angular

-### Run project

-$ gulp

 ```

+To run the project simply execute `gulp` inside the project folder.